chylex/TweetDuck/README.md

 PM> Install-Package Microsoft.VC120.CRT.JetBrains
 ```

 Note that some pre-release builds of CefSharp are not available on NuGet.
-To correctly restore packages in that case, make sure you add `https://www.myget.org/F/cefsharp/api/v3/index.json` to the list of package sources in **Package Manager Settings**.
+To correctly restore packages in that case, open **Package Manager Settings**, and add `https://www.myget.org/F/cefsharp/api/v3/index.json` to the list of package sources.

 ### Debug